Your employees often view the same set of data across different applications.

 Scalability issues

 As we’ll cover further in the following section, many of the approaches for implementing and maintaining data syncs are resource-intensive.
-They require your developers to get involved and invest a significant amount of time—when, instead, they need to be focused on core product initiatives.
+Your developers must get involved and invest a significant amount of time, which takes their focus away from core product initiatives.

 Since your organization likely needs to implement and maintain dozens, and, eventually, hundreds of data syncs, this may prove difficult, if not impossible.